 The fallout from these disconnects can be profound, impacting not only the MOPs team but also the wider organization and its customers.
 Negative effects can include:

 - Bad customer experience due to inconsistent or irrelevant messaging.

-- Bloated marketing spend as a result of inefficient operations and ineffective strategies.
+- Bloated marketing spending as a result of inefficient operations and ineffective strategies.

 - Unhappy team members who feel their efforts are undermined by operational disconnects.

 - Unreliable reporting makes it difficult to make informed decisions or demonstrate the value of marketing efforts.

 Does this apply to my particular business or field?

 Today, there are various places where customer audience definitions are being managed.
 Generally, there is a manual audience governance layer where multiple teams attempt to align those definitions and ensure they are targeting appropriately across all communication channels.
 In reality, there is a severe lack of alignment here, and this is something the organization is constantly challenged with.

 CDPs provide a single source of truth for audience definitions.